sahandnayebaziz/StateView/readme.md

 - Which code is responsible for changing that value in **state** again?
 Oh, this callback here.
 I should add an initial value for that key in **state** to this StateView so that my **render()** has something concrete to use to decide what to display before that callback returns something.
 - Is there anything else I should put in **render()** since render runs anytime my data changes?
 Is there anything else I'd like to be subtly different in my view when my data looks like this but not like that?

-A full documentation and getting started guide is in the wiki.
+A [full documentation](https://github.com/sahandnayebaziz/StateView/wiki/Documentation) of StateView and a [getting started](https://github.com/sahandnayebaziz/StateView/wiki/Getting-started) guide is in the [wiki](https://github.com/sahandnayebaziz/StateView/wiki).

 ## In Action